TDS Rate Chart For FY 2025-26 (AY 2026-27)

 SectionParticularsTDS Rate

-194BIncome by way of lottery winnings, card games, crossword puzzles, and other games of any type30%
+194BIncome by way of lottery winnings, card games, crossword puzzles, and other games of any type (Up to Rs.10,000 per transaction- No TDS needs to be deducted)30%

 194EPayment to non-resident sportsman (including an athlete) or an entertainer (not a citizen of India) or non-resident sports association.20%